What is Trojan Horse malware?

 Trojan horses try to trick users by employing social engineering techniques.
 In order to see through these, users and businesses must be both vigilant and aware of the latest threats by keeping up to date with regular cybersecurity training as well as following reliable cybersecurity news.

 Trojan viruses can use several channels to penetrate a device or a network, so a reliable security solution is an important part of a user’s cyber-defences.
-Most modern security software use multiple of technologies such as sandboxing, emulation and machine learning to detect attack attempts and provide the best possible level of security.
+Most modern security software use multiple technologies such as sandboxing, emulation and machine learning to detect attack attempts and provide the best possible level of security.

 A few telltale signs you have a Trojan Horse include: